LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

   - Higher division teams seeded 1-2 (based on their standings within their division)
   - Lower division teams seeded 3-4 (based on their standings within their division)
 - All matches are best-of-3
-- Final match is best-of-5
+- Grand final match is best-of-5
 - Top 2 finishing teams earn promotion/remain in higher division
 - Bottom 2 finishing teams are relegated/remain in lower division